8 Ways to Design an Outdoor Kitchen You'll Love

 Counter Top Space

-When it comes to designing the counter top for your outdoor kitchen you'll want to consider all of the functions that the countertop will have.
+When it comes to designing the countertop for your outdoor kitchen you'll want to consider all of the functions that the countertop will have.
 While you may primarily use it to hold food that is to be cooked or already cooked, you'll also be likely to use it to potentially act as an eat-in area or bar seating area.
-Since you want functional counter space that can accommodate multiple uses, it is recommended that you aim for a minimum of 24-inches on either side of the grill.
+Since you want a functional counter space that can accommodate multiple users, it is recommended that you aim for a minimum of 24-inches on either side of the grill.

 One of the leading benefits of an outdoor stainless steel kitchen is the low level of maintenance for the space.
 Aside from wiping down the counters and appliances before and after use, you do not need to take other measures in the winter.
 This is because most of the components of an outdoor kitchen are already weatherproof and stainless steel so they can withstand the elements.
-The only part of the kitchen that will need tending to are any sinks or water lines that you may have.
-The lines can freeze in the winter so draining them prior to the cold weather is suggested.
+The only part of the kitchen that will need tending to are any sinks or water lines that you may have since the lines can freeze in the winter.
+So draining them prior to the cold weather is suggested.

 When designing your outdoor living space you must consider how direct sunlight will affect the space.
 While the natural light is beneficial during the day, too much of it can cause other harmful effects.
 So then you must plan to provide shade for the area if the area is prone to receiving the afternoon sun.

 Additionally, you must consider that despite the summer sun providing ample light well into the evening, you may need to still incorporate overhead lights into your plan if you’re interested in cooking beyond the hours of sunlight.
 If not for safety, lighting can help extend the use of the space.

 While the option for additional plumbing to the outdoor kitchen is left to the discretion of the homeowner, many choose to incorporate a sink into their design because it is proven to be a highly functional feature.
 It allows homeowners to easily sanitize themselves and the food they prepare for dinner.